Enhancing African youth engagement and leadership in conservation.

 AWF engages African youth in conservation by:

-For young people from rural areas living near conservation landscapes, AWF is working to increase access to higher education by providing scholarships.
-Offered exclusively to youth from landscapes where AWF has implemented long-standing community-based conservation programs, the scholarships will allow us to support the next generation of homegrown leaders and give these young people a chance to nurture their interest in conservation.
+For young people from rural areas living near conservation landscapes, AWF is working to increase access to higher education and improve livelihoods by providing scholarships and supporting youth led enterprises.
+Offered exclusively to youth from landscapes where AWF has implemented long-standing community-based conservation programs, the scholarships and youth led enterprises will allow us to support the next generation of homegrown leaders and give these young people a chance to nurture their interest in conservation.

 AWF helps amplify the voices of young Africans by supporting the work of vibrant youth networks influencing and driving local, national, and global decisions towards conservation.
-In November 2018, we supported the Africa chapter of the Global Biodiversity Youth Network to conduct a five-day workshop in preparation for the 14th meeting of the Conference of the Parties to the Convention on Biological Diversity.
+In November 2018, we supported the Africa chapter of the Global Biodiversity Youth Network to conduct a five-day workshop in preparation for the 14th meeting of the Conference of the Parties to the Convention on Biological Diversity and have since partnered with GYBN Africa to organize the flagship Annual African Youth Summit on Biodiversity which attracted more than 400 online delegates in 2022.

 AWF has also partnered with Friends of Nature, China's oldest environmental non-government organization that focuses on environmental awareness, to create a space for youth to exchange knowledge and best practices.
 Through virtual dialogues and workshops, young people from across Africa and China are discussing solutions to save endangered species, use natural resources sustainably, and highlight the contribution of indigenous people and local communities.